 Finally, it is also important to stress the fact that all results presented here correspond to the ideal "frozen ferrofluid" assumption, i.e. that the particles do not move under the action of the external AC field.
-While such has been a common theoretical assumption for AC fields with frequencies $\ge{100}$ as considered in this work \cite{usov2010low}, it has been also theoretically pointed out that a strong reorientation effect could take place at very small frequencies \cite{Mamiya_SciRep2011}.
-More work is necessary to clarify this matter, both from the theory \cite{Usov_Jap2012} and experimental \cite{wang2023probing} points of view.
+While such has been a common theoretical assumption for AC fields with frequencies $\ge{100}$ kHz as considered in this work \cite{usov2010low}, it has been also theoretically pointed out that a strong reorientation effect could take place at very small frequencies \cite{Mamiya_SciRep2011}.
+More work is necessary to clarify this matter, both from the theory \cite{Usov_Jap2012} and experimental \cite{wang2023probing} points of view, as it is known that magnetic NPs in living systems may adopt several spatial configurations in biological environments, in general intermediate between the ideal frozen ferrofluid and the fully movable situations.
+For example, particles may be internalized within endosomes or lysosomes, resulting in agglomerated arrangements \cite{Beola_ACSAppl2020,Rojas2017}; may have an extracellular location, for example located within the extracellular matrix with different aggregation degrees \cite{Beola2021}; or may even exhibit either quite diluted distributions or chain-like ones depending on the particle compositions (even for very similar samples \cite{Balakrishnan2020}).
 Furthermore, it would also be important to consider the possible reorientation of the interacting NPs with respect to the AC field \cite{Gubanova_Beilstein2021}, with the role of the dynamical colloidal evolution \textit{per se}, as it has been shown that particles may form elongated structures under the application of the AC field \cite{saville2014formation,morales2021time}.
 And, it is well known that chaining may strongly change the heating performance \cite{Martinez-Boubeta_SciRep2013,serantes2014multiplying,Orue_Nanoscale2018,Gandia_Small2019,Marcano_ACSNano2022}.
-The possibility that chain-like NP formation could push the $SLP_{max}$ to values similar to those for the non-interacting case under Brezovich conditions, is an interesting alternative that we are planning to study in forthcoming studies.
+The possibility that chain-like NP formation could push the SLP$_{\text{max}}$ to values similar to those for the non-interacting case under Brezovich conditions, is an interesting alternative that we are planning to study in forthcoming studies.